 Also nice: create or join a topic on our garden and orchard forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Lycium, the goji berry tree by Lotus Johnson under © CC BY-NC 2.0
+Lycium, the goji berry tree (also on social media) by Lotus Johnson under © CC BY-NC 2.0

 Dried goji by Alice under © CC BY-NC 2.0

 Goji berry tea by Michelle Coppiens under Pixabay license